 - Texas WIC has temporarily added more options for the milk, bread, rice, pasta and eggs that you can buy at the grocery store.
 Read more here.
 Lone Star Legal Aid has also created a helpful FAQ here on WIC benefits during COVID-19.

 Emergency SNAP Benefits.
 HHS received federal approval to provide the maximum, allowable amount of SNAP benefits to recipients based on family size.
-The emergency allotments have been extended through the end of September and will affect all SNAP recipients in the state of Texas. .
+The emergency allotments have been extended through the end of January and will affect all SNAP recipients in the state of Texas. .
 Recipients will also see an additional 15 percent increase in their total benefits in January due to recently passed federal legislation.
 Beginning in January, recipients will receive a 15 percent increase in their total benefits, which will continue monthly until June 2021.
 The additional 15 percent increase and the emergency allotment amount should appear in recipients’ accounts by Jan.
 23. SNAP recipients do not need to take any further action to get the additional benefits.

 - The Social Security Administration (SSA) has made significant changes to its operations and policies.
 As the COVID-19 public health situation is developing rapidly, these policies may change.
 See Social Security Administration and COVID-19.
 Texas RioGrande Legal Aid has also created this FAQ on Social Security changes.